V-ed/Scouts-Elections/README.md

 # Scouts-Elections

-This static website is a program that lets our Scout group create Elections to determine which leaders will be in our subgroups.
+This static website is a program that lets our Scouts group create Elections to determine which leaders will be in our subgroups.

 As we don't know how many kids will be there on Election day (absences...), this program allows for configurations on setup and when ready, shows the voting page with all the candidates entered on setup with a customizable number of votes.
 That voting page repeas until all the voters have went through.